Acton

 Acton Web013

-Left: This piece is reckoned by CSBI to be an impost block (that is, one which connects the sides of a doorway to is arch, usually through the whole depth of the wall.
+Left: This piece is reckoned by CSBI to be an impost block (that is, one which connects the sides of a doorway to its arch, usually through the whole depth of the wall.
 This, again, is interesting because impost blocks are rather more usual (although not unique to) Anglo-Saxon doorways.
-And these faces look decidedly Anglo-Saxon in appearance, Overall, I am definitely of the view that no conclusions can be drawn about the ages of these blocks, nor that that they are of a single period and certainly not that these were all part of a single decorative scheme or artifact.
+And these faces look decidedly Anglo-Saxon in style, Overall, I am definitely of the view that no conclusions can be drawn about the ages of these blocks, nor that that they are of a single period and certainly not that these were all part of a single decorative scheme or artefact.
 So they must remain a mystery as must the whole early history of this church.
-Right: The recumbent effgies of Richard Wilbrahim (d.1643) and his wife.
+Right: The recumbent effigies of Richard Wilbrahim (d.1643) and his wife.
 Wilbrahim was responsible for the seventeenth century chancel and much external adornment including the elaborate parapets.

 Acton Web011 Acton Web012